c-mart/dontmoderateme/planning.md

 - Don't let a user view another user's monitors, checks, or screenshots

 ## To do - refactor/cleanup
-- testing should happen against a postresql database, prob running in a container
 - Consider using http://pytest-flask.readthedocs.org/en/latest/features.html for tests
 - Remove dryscrape from project
 - Refactor "screenshot" to "image"
 - Implement logging for check_daemon
+- One PostgreSQL container for both dev and testing databases

 ## Done
+- testing should happen against a postresql database, prob running in a container
 - "Report problem"/"contact site owner" button, view with form that emails me
 - Email user when event occurs, include link to monitor
 - captcha on registration page